History

 M3 Lee tanks under construction

 U.S. arms production during WW2 from 1939-1945.
-Following are tables of the annual U.S. arms production (excluding ammunition) and a Read more
+U.S. arms production in WW2 During World War 2, the United States underwent Read more

 Panzer 3 in street fightings.